Jirayubank/Selena-Chatbot/README.md

 I think this is good idea to implement this NLP to Discord chat.
 After fighting with ERROR by the help of ChatGPT.
 I'm done with this project.
+Also check this [resp](https://github.com/Jirayubank/intents_maker).
+If the intents files you want to make `intents.json` files